-- Spacing.
-Lighted markers should be spaced equally along the wire at intervals of approximately 200 feet (61 m), or a fraction thereof.
-Intervals between markers should be less in critical areas near runway ends, i.e., 30 feet to 50 feet (10 m to 15 m).
-If the lighted markers are installed on a line other than the highest catenary wire, then unlighted markers specified in Chapter 3 paragraph 3.5 should be used in addition to the lighted markers.
-The maximum distance between the line energizing the lighted markers and the highest catenary wire above the line with the lighted markers can be no more than 25 feet (7.62 m), so long as the requirement does not violate the transmission line design's droop requirement.
-The lighted markers may be installed alternately along each wire if the distance between adjacent markers meets the 200-foot (61m) spacing standard.
-This method allows the weight and wind loading factors to be distributed.
-(See Figure A-5 in Appendix A.) - 2.
+- a.
+Spacing.
+Unlighted markers should be spaced equally along the wire at intervals of approximately 200 feet (60.96 m), or a fraction thereof.
+Intervals between markers should be less in critical areas near runway ends, i.e., 30 feet to 50 feet (9.14 m to 15.24 m).
+The unlighted markers may be installed alternately along each wire if the distance between adjacent markers meets the 200-foot (60.96 m) spacing standard.
+This method allows the weight and wind loading factors to be distributed (see Figure A-21). - b.
 Pattern.
 An alternating color scheme provides the most conspicuity against all backgrounds.
-Lighted and unlighted markers should be installed by alternating solid-colored markers of aviation orange, white, and yellow.
-Normally, an orange marker is placed at each end of a line and the spacing is adjusted [not to exceed 200 feet (61 m)] to accommodate the rest of the markers.
-When less than four markers are used, they should all be aviation orange.
-(See Figure A-5 in Appendix A). - 3.
+Unlighted markers should be installed by alternating solid- colored markers of aviation orange, white, and yellow.
+Normally, an orange marker is placed at each end of a line and the spacing is adjusted (not to exceed 200 feet (60.96 m)) to accommodate the rest of the markers.
+When less than four markers are used, they should all be aviation orange. - c.
 Wire Sag.
-Wire sag or droop will occur due to temperature, wire weight, wind, etc. Twenty-five (25) feet (7.62 m) is the maximum allowable distance between the highest wire installed with marker balls and the highest wire without marker balls, and it should not violate the transmission line design's sag requirements.
-(See Figure A-5 in Appendix A.) - 4.
+Wire sag or droop will occur due to temperature, wire weight, wind, etc. The maximum sag distance between the line holding the unlighted markers and the next lowest catenary wire should be no more than 25 feet (7.62 m), and it should not violate the sag requirements of the transmission line design. - d.
 Adjacent Lines.
-Catenary crossings with multiple transmission lines require appropriate markers when the adjacent catenary structure's outside lines are greater than 200 ft (61 m) away from the center of the primary structure.
-(See Figure A-2 in Appendix A.) If the outside lines of the adjacent catenary structure are within 200 ft (61m) or less from the center of the primary structure, markers are not required on the adjacent lines.
-(See Figure A-3 in Appendix A.)
+Catenary crossings with multiple transmission lines require appropriate markers when the adjacent catenary structure's outside lines are greater than 200 feet (60.96 m) away from the center of the primary catenary structure (see Figure A-25).
+If the outside lines of the adjacent catenary structure are within 200 feet (60.96 m) or less from the center of the primary catenary structure, markers are not required on the adjacent line.

-10.3 Catenary Lighting Standards.
+11.4 Catenary Lighting Standards.